Interacting dark sector from intrinsic entropy couplings: Discussion

 Our cosmological results for the derivative and algebraic models show a significant late-time suppression or enhancement of the matter power, depending on the sign of the coupling parameters.
 These effects are visible directly in the dark matter perturbations and in $\sigma_8$, becoming pronounced at low redshift.
 The same behaviour is observed in the matter power spectrum and CMB lensing spectrum, with a suppression/enhancement on small scales.
 On the other hand, very large scales (close to the horizon today) are simultaneously modified by the entropy couplings, leading to a mild ISW contribution in the primary CMB spectrum.
 We noted that a suppression at small scales is accompanied by an enhancement at large scales, or vice versa.
 Taken together, these results indicate that the observable imprints of entropy couplings are characterised by three main features: an unchanged background evolution, late-time modifications of the dark matter velocity perturbations and structure growth, and specific scale-dependent departures from $\Lambda$CDM.
 Overall, the matter power spectrum (and consequently $\sigma_8$) provide the most direct signatures of the coupling.
 These patterns highlight the distinctive role of intrinsic entropy perturbations as external, non-dynamical sources of momentum exchange in the dark sector.
 In particular, the resulting deviations from $\Lambda$CDM can appear across a broad range of scales, from very large modes close to the present horizon to the small scales probed by matter clustering.

 Future work will focus on confronting these models with observational data and exploring different intrinsic entropy power spectra and background potentials.
 For instance, studying early dark energy potentials would significantly change the time dependence of the couplings, giving rise to different observational effects.
 Moreover, early dark energy models are well studied in relation to the $H_0$ tension, but generically lead to unfavourable changes to matter clustering probes such as $S_8$ \cite{Poulin:2023lkg,Simon:2024jmu}.
 It is therefore worthwhile to investigate whether such tensions can be consistently resolved within our non-minimally coupled framework.
+Additionally, a thorough analysis of the stability will be conducted to ensure that viable couplings are also free from ghosts and gradient instabilities.

 Alternatively, the models could be extended to include additional couplings to the particle number density, which would generically lead to energy exchange and modify the background expansion, allowing for more significant departures from $\Lambda$CDM.
 Another interesting prospect is to consider coupling the intrinsic entropy of other particle species, such as neutrinos; the formulation provided in this work is completely general and could therefore equally be applied to other matter components.
 In that case, however, a more nuanced treatment of the relation between the particle phase space distributions and effective fluid descriptions would be required.
 Lastly, it would be interesting to reformulate these coupled models within an effective field theory framework, connecting them to recent developments in the literature \cite{Aoki:2025bmj}.
 We leave these observational and theoretical directions for future work.